The Keep Texas Beautiful staff is here to help you! Get to know a little about each of us and our responsibilities at KTB.

 Sara Walters joined KTB in October 2018.
 As program manager, she manages and supports affiliate programs, communications and training.
 Sara has experience working with different non-profit programs, community organizing, and is also a former AmeriCorps VISTA.
 She holds a BA from Texas Christian University and a Master’s of Science in Social Work from the University of Texas at Austin.
 When not in the office, Sara enjoys spending her time practicing yoga, going on adventures with her dog and generally trying to be outside as much as possible.

-As the KTB part-time Program Coordinator, Karen focuses on assisting with our various cleanup programs and joined the team in October 2017.
+As the KTB Project Manager, Karen focuses on assisting with our various cleanup programs and joined the team in October 2017.
 She comes to us from Florida where she spent 13 years with the City of Clearwater managing volunteers, AmeriCorps members and a partnership with Keep Pinellas Beautiful.
 Karen holds both an MS and a BA from the University of Florida.
 Two kids, two cats and a dog keep her busy when she is not at KTB.

 Keep Texas Beautiful also works to create an eco-friendly office environment.
 We were recently recognized as an Austin Green Business Leader for our sustaining an eco-friendly work environment.
 During our day-to-day operations, we actively: